iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/SpatialComposition/CivilSpatial/CivilSpatial.remarks.md

 The number of Parking-spaces modeled in a single instance of `ParkingRow` is captured by its `ParkingSpaceCount` property.

+A `ParkingRow` also captures the dimensions and orientation of its parking spaces:

+- **`ParkingWidth`** — The width of each parking space, measured perpendicular to the stall dividing lines.
+- **`ParkingDepth`** — The depth of each parking space, measured along the stall dividing lines from the aisle edge to the back of the space.
+- **`ParkingAngle`** — The angle between a stall dividing line and the aisle it faces, measured in degrees.
+A value of 90° indicates perpendicular parking, while lower values such as 60° or 45° indicate angled parking.

 `ParkingRow`s must be contained in `SpatialLocationModel`s or `PhysicalModel`s.

 ### PondArea